Appendix 2: Policy on student sexual violence and misconduct

 6. If, during the course of the disciplinary process another individual, for example, a witness discloses information that suggests that they may have been subject to alleged sexual misconduct by the same reported student, they will be referred to Student Support Services to discuss whether they wish to make a formal report.
 This will then be considered alongside any other reports on the same student and may be considered by the same Student Discipline Panel, as appropriate.

 7. This policy applies to allegations by an individual(s) about a student.
-Where an allegation is made about a member of staff, consideration of the allegation will be handled by Human Resources through the University’s staff disciplinary process.
+Where an allegation is made about a member of staff, consideration of the allegation will be handled by Human Resources through the Managing Student Reports of Staff Misconduct procedures.

-8. If a member of staff makes an allegation about a student, this will normally be considered through the student disciplinary process by the Student Conduct Team.
+8. If a member of staff makes an allegation about a student, this will normally be considered through the student disciplinary process by the Conduct team.

 9. A report made about a student from an individual who is not a member of the University will be considered as is reasonable or practicable.